 For a first real camera, the Canon EOS R50 is still the cleanest answer when the price is right.
 It is simple, modern and capable without demanding professional-system discipline from day one.
 If video is the priority, a Sony ZV-style kit is often the more natural fit.

-For one serious hybrid body, the Canon R6 Mark II or Sony a7 V class is the sweet spot.
+For one reliable hybrid body, the Canon R6 Mark II or Sony a7 V class is the sweet spot.
 These cameras are bought because they solve normal work: portraits, weddings, travel, video clips, low light, family work and paid jobs that do not need extreme resolution.

 For the best-camera shelf, I would choose based on system and output: Canon R5 Mark II for Canon hybrid shooters, Sony a7R VI for resolution-heavy Sony users, Nikon Z8 for photographers who want flagship behavior without the largest flagship body.
-None of these are casual purchases, but their presence near bestseller lists shows that serious buyers are still spending when the tool is clear.
+None of these are casual purchases, but their presence near bestseller lists shows that committed buyers are still spending when the tool is clear.

 The practical conclusion